 As reflected in the completion report and recent Annual Groundwater Monitoring Reports, notwithstanding the effectiveness of the ERD injections to both shallow and deeper groundwater, it is evident that contaminants in groundwater from off-site sources will continue over time to migrate onto and impact the groundwater beneath Site B. Thus, in late 2019 additional injections of ERD were implemented and unless and until off-site sources of contamination from the Corporation Yard are addressed, there may need to be continued injections of ERD into the groundwater under Site B for the foreseeable future.
-As noted, one such off-site source is the Corporation Yard site discussed in section III.C. below and, as will be discussed, implicates the terms of the Chevron USA/Union Oil Settlement Agreement approved by the Settlement Order.
+As noted, one such off-site source is the Corporation Yard site discussed in section III.C. below.

-Accordingly, with respect to Site B, in calendar year 2019, EKI undertook activities to evaluate post-injection baseline soil vapor conditions to assess whether long-term injections will be required since the data indicates the primary ongoing source of CVOCs in shallow groundwater are up-gradient, off-site sources (i.e., the Corporation Yard).
-If this assessment shows that impacts from soil vapor conditions to indoor air of structures built on the site can be adequately and appropriately mitigated with engineering controls (e.g., vapor barriers, passive/active vapor systems) and thereby eliminate the need for more costly on-going ERD injections, then this evaluation will serve to inform the preparation of the long-term Operation and Maintenance Plan ("O&M Plan") for Site B.
+Accordingly, with respect to Site B, in calendar year 2019, EKI undertook activities to evaluate post-injection baseline soil vapor conditions to assess whether long-term injections will be required since the data indicates the primary ongoing source of CVOCs in shallow groundwater are up gradient off-site sources (i.e., the Corporation Yard).
+The results of this soil vapor assessment demonstrated that engineering controls (e.g. vapor barriers, passive/active vapor systems) will be required to mitigate vapor intrusion concerns for the indoor air of future structures built on the site and thereby eliminate the need for more costly on-going ERD injections.
+The data obtained from this evaluation also served to inform the preparation of the long-term Operation and Maintenance Plan ("O&M Plan") for Site B.

-In calendar year 2020, EKI prepared a draft of the O&M Plan which is currently being reviewed by DTSC.
+In calendar year 2020, EKI prepared a draft of the O&M Plan which is currently under review by staff..
 The O&M Plan will address the installation of engineering controls, location of groundwater monitoring wells as well as a schedule for on-going groundwater monitoring obligations, and a soil management plan governing any future on-site excavation activities associated with site redevelopment.
-Further, the O&M Plan may require the placement of wells for the on-going injection of ERD until such time as impacts from off-site sources (i.e., the Corporation Yard) are controlled at the source by the responsible parties.
-The Successor Agency also anticipates DTSC will seek an update of the groundwater cleanup and monitoring reports submitted in 2019 and 2020.
-The Successor Agency also anticipates receiving comments from DTSC on data previously provided on soil vapor sampling.
-Finally, there will be a need to enter into a land use covenant ("LUC") with the DTSC that will place restrictions on use of groundwater beneath Site B, as well as future uses of Site B. As will be discussed below, DTSC has issued a cleanup order to the Successor Agency for the Corporation Yard which will now allow the Successor Agency to take actions to control and remediate hazardous materials contamination at the Corporation Yard.
-Accordingly, if off-site source of impact to Site B could be controlled, these activities can be completed during the remainder of the ROPS 20-21 cycle and the ROPS 21-22 cycle.
+Further, the O&M Plan may need to allow for the placement of wells for the on-going injection of ERD until such time as impacts from off-site sources (i.e., the Corporation Yard) are controlled at the source by the responsible parties.
+Finally, there will be a need to enter into a land use covenant ("LUC") with the DTSC that will place restrictions on use of groundwater beneath Site B, as well as future uses of Site B. However, it is reasonable to expect that these activities will not occur until there is further action taken by the Successor Agency to control and remediate hazardous materials at the Corporation Yard.
+Such action by the Successor Agency is not likely to occur until DTSC has approved the FS/RAP for the Corporation Yard.